There are many good reasons to buy fleet cover rather than an insurance policy for each vehicle you own and these

 The most common fleet insurance policy add on is legal protection.
 This will provide you with help to recover your uninsured losses if you have an accident which is not your fault.
 For example, if you have third party fleet cover and someone runs into the back of your car, damage to your vehicle is not covered by your insurance but should be covered by the other driver's insurance.
 If you have legal protection cover in place, you will have access to someone with the skills and experience to make sure that the other driver's insurer reimburses you properly and in a timely fashion.
 If your car is unroadworthy but repairable as a result, they will be able to provide you with a hire car subject to availability which should also be paid for by the other driver's insurance company.

 If you have comprehensive insurance, your insurer will normally provide this service for you, but you will still have uninsured losses such as your excess and the legal protection cover will provide you with the expertise to get this back from the other driver.

 You can also sometimes purchase discounted breakdown insurance with your fleet policy.
 This will normally represent a considerable saving over purchasing breakdown insurance directly from one of the motoring organisations.
 For more information on adding legal and breakdown cover to your fleet policy, please contact your local Coversure office.

 This is just an introduction to fleet cover and is not intended to be representative of the covers or restrictions offered by any particular insurance or that all insurance provide the protection described.
 You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at your local Coversure office.

-If you want our best price for your insurance or just want to make sure you have exactly the cover you need, it’s best to talk to your local Coversure office who will have access to the latest schemes and discounts.
+If you want our best price for your insurance or just want to make sure you have exactly the cover you need, it’s best to talk to your local Coversure office who will have access to our latest schemes and discounts.

 Simply enter your postcode and find the contact details for your local office.